Rafawastaken/Shelly-Internet/README.md

  1. Install dependencies in requirements.txt: python3 -m pip install -r requirements.txt
  2. Need Firebase Account: https://firebase.google.com
  3. Change the app.js and run.py with the Shelly Network IP and Firebase API.

+### License

+This project is licensed under the MIT License.
+Feel free to use it however you want.